Apply to Face Blog

 I put them in my free standing mixer and mix them all together slowly with the paddle beater, I'm all about the easy.
 Alternatively you can use a wooden spoon or your hands.

-pork stuffing mix in a large bowl
+pork stuffing raw ingredients being mixed a in a large glass mixing bowl with a wooden spoon

 All that remains is to put in your roasting dish.
 The right size dish is important and will affect the cooking time.